 Our shipping boxes are recyclable and are often re-used, our Sancell-bio bubble wrap is 100% biodegradable, and our EcoFlo packing chips are made from GM free, 100% biodegradable and compostable corn starch that dissolves in water.
 The chips are also produced using a low energy production process.

 By drinking loose leaf instead of tea bags you are helping to reduce waste.
-Not only are the bags wasteful in themselves, using precious resources for single-use, but they are made using industrial chemicals bleaches, glues and nano-plastics.
+Not only are the bags wasteful in themselves, using up precious resources for a single use, but they are made using industrial chemicals, bleaches, glues and nano-plastics.